 In our time here we have become used to the idea of a main meal in the afternoon, though this tradition is changing as people’s work habits change.
 The main meal in the early to mid-afternoon is still typical at weekends and the Sunday meal is still an important part of the week, prepared following church in the morning.

 The ingredients used are all found locally and it’s still typical, though less so than 10 or 20 years ago, to find cellars and garages filled with jars of pickles, marinades, kompots and even nalewki (ENG: Fruit-Infused Vodka) which make use of fruit and vegetables grown throughout the year.
 Unsurprisingly, fish is a staple part of the typical Kashubian dish with such a variety available from the Baltic Sea, the Bay of Gdansk and the rivers and lakes of this picturesque region.
 A wide selection of fish is prepared in a variety of ways – cooked fresh using a variety of methods; salted in barrels and or pickled with oil or vinegar.
-You can find wonderful fish soups; pickled herring, whitebait covered in breadcrumbs and pan-fried, smoked trout and lots of salmon among the many fish dishes available.
+You can find wonderful fish soups; pickled herring, whitebait covered in breadcrumbs and pan-fried, smoked trout and lots of salmon amongst the many fish dishes available.
 Fish is not the only thing to be made into soup and other common soups include żurek, a sour rye soup, cabbage soup and even soup made from or containing fruit.
 Czernina (ENG: Black Soup) has a base of duck's blood and poultry broth, often with a sprinkle of raisins on top.